petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/SDK.NET/v1.0.0-sprint/tag.md

 ### Bulk Tag

 Replaces existing tags with the provided list.
-Recommended for tag list initalizing.
+Recommended for tag list initializing.

 > **Tip:** You can limit used thread count for this function in the configuration object